Ho v. San Francisco Unified School District: Diversity Index (Admissions System)

 As a result of the case, the diversity index system was the first race-neutral, assignment plan in the school district, using factors such as: mother’s education level, student socioeconomic status, test scores, English proficiency — that would ideally lead to racially and ethnically diverse schools.

 The process was designed to give parents choice, ensure equitable access, and promote diversity without using race/ethnicity, and all the race neutral factors were correlated with academic achievement.

 The Diversity Index Lottery was limited in its ability to create diverse schools because the applicant pools for individual schools were racially isolated.

-Participation in the choice process varied by race/ethnicity — white and Asian families were much more likely than African American and Latinx families to submit their choices in January for August enrollment.
+Participation in the choice process varied by race/ethnicity — white and Asian families were much more likely than African American and Latino families to submit their choices in January for August enrollment.
 Leading to those families enrolling by the time the high demand schools would be full.
 An issue that remains to this day.

 In 2010, the Diversity Index was replaced by a full choice system.